Codeception/AspectMock/README.md

 AspectMock
 ==========

-AspectMock is not just an ordinary mocking framework you might ever seen in PHP.
+AspectMock is not an ordinary mocking framework you might ever seen in PHP.
 With the power of Aspect Oriented programming and awesome [Go-AOP](https://github.com/lisachenko/go-aop-php) library, AspectMock allows you to stub and mock practically anything in your PHP code!